nnoodle/discord-emoji-split/README.md

 ## Usage
-Running `discord-emoji-split.py` with only an image argument will split that image into a 2x2 to a directory named `emotes`, then output the emoji codes.
+Running `discord-emoji-split.py` with only an image argument will split that image into a 2×2 to a directory named `emojis`, then output the emoji codes.

 ```shell